wp-plugins/wpmbytplayer/wp.mb.YTPlayer/readme.txt

 Adding a background image to the body as mobile devices fallback is a good practice and it will also prevent unwanted white flickering on desktop browsers when the video is buffering.

 == Changelog ==

+= 1.5.3 =
+* Bug fix - fixed "url not valid" if a short url has been used in the post editor short code dialog.
+* Feature - Refined the in line use and display adding the poster frame to the player and introducing the "autoplay" that allow this also for in line players.

 = 1.5.2 =
 * New feature - Added support for the short-url of youtube videos.